kasperpihl/react-slice/README.md

 The API only exposes one function right now `createSlice(options)`

-it takes an options object that looks like this:
+It returns a hook, and takes an options object like this:

 | Name         | Type                    | Default value | Description                                           |
 | ------------ | ----------------------- | ------------- | ----------------------------------------------------- |